abcucberkeley/LLS_characterization_dataset/README.md

 # LLS_characterization_dataset

-The datasets have been uploaded to the publich data repository [Dryad](https://datadryad.org/) now.
-The image data for all light sheets are splitted into three datasets due to the size limit.
-The DOI links are
+The image data for all light sheets in the paper has been uploaded to the publich data repository [Dryad](https://datadryad.org/) now.
+The image data are splitted into three datasets due to the size limit.
+The DOI links  for the three datasets are
 * [https://doi.org/10.6078/D1VT6K](https://doi.org/10.6078/D1VT6K)
 * [https://doi.org/10.6078/D1MB09](https://doi.org/10.6078/D1MB09)
 * [https://doi.org/10.6078/D1GM7G](https://doi.org/10.6078/D1GM7G)